asurendra41/webdriverioVolvo/README.md

-# Cypress Test Autoamtion - Airspace
+# Webdriverio Test Autoamtion - VolvoCars

-This project is implemented for Web Application automation using Cypress.
-Written in Javascript and used Visual Studio Code as an IDE.
+This project is implemented for Web Application automation using Webdriver.IO Written in Javascript and used Visual Studio Code as an IDE.

 Technologies/Tools used in building Automation
 =================================================